openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Ports_Connections.md

    * `node.insert_node_after(n1, y)`,
    * `create_edge(n1, n2)`

-   **There are some `Node` class methods not recommended for use and some functions defined in the `mo.graph.graph` have been deprecated**.
+   **There are some "Node" class methods not recommended for use and some functions defined in the mo.graph.graph have been deprecated**.
 For more details, refer to the `mo/graph/graph.py` file.

 3. The high-level API called Model Optimizer Graph API, which uses `mo.graph.graph.Graph`, `mo.graph.port.Port` and `mo.graph.connection.Connection` classes.
 For example, the following methods belong to this API level: